The-Marcy-Lab-School/marcy-curriculum-docs/mod-10-capstone/ai-seminar-2-learn-build-fastapi.md

-# Session 2 exercise: Learning and Building with Claude Code
+# Learning and Building with Claude Code

 {% hint style="info" %}
 Follow along with the repo [here](https://github.com/The-Marcy-Lab-School/fastapi-ai-practice)!